Google began a September 2023 Helpful Content Update rollout on September 14 and continued through September 28.

-What You Need to Know about the Google’s Helpful Content System
+What You Should Know About Google’s Helpful Content System

 With the September 2023 update, Google has revised the system’s guidelines and documentation, providing fresh guidance for those who may have encountered a decline in their website traffic.